Service Honours

 Life Honorary Membership

 The Sub-Association of the UFBA represents Brigades throughout Auckland.
 It bestows this award on long-serving members or those who render special services.
-Most of our members received the honour for their assistance organising the 2006 UFBA Annual Conference in Auckland.
+Most members serving at the time received the honour for their assistance organising the 2006 UFBA Annual Conference in Auckland.

 J Smith